Commercialising our science

 Funding and training

-Financial support for commercialising your research may be available through NERC's Follow-on Fund.
+Financial support for commercialising your research may be available through NERC's Innovation Follow-on Call.
 You may be eligible to apply even if you are no longer funded by NERC.

 If your research is funded by NERC but you are employed by a university or other research institute, then the intellectual property of your research belongs to your employer.
 You should therefore approach your organisation's commercialisation team or technology transfer office for help turning your idea into a marketable product or service.